-Six product categories (antifreeze, glass, lubricating oils, paint, plastic products, and tire-derived products) experienced decreases in compliance.
+Six product categories (compost, glass, paint, paper products, tire-derived products, and tires) experienced decreases in compliance.
 The remaining five categories realized increases.
-Table 2 also illustrates glass, lubricating oils, and plastic products did not meet the 75 percent requirement while the paint and tires category did not meet the 50 percent requirement.
-Compliance in the paint and tires category has historically been low but tires experienced a five percent increase over FY 2018-19.
-See the appendix Noncompliant Categories for FY 2019-20 for information on why state agencies did not meet the compliance percentage requirements.
+Table 2 also illustrates glass, lubricating oils, plastic products, and tire-derived products did not meet the 75 percent requirement while the paint and tires category did not meet the 50 percent requirement.
+See the appendix Noncompliant Categories for FY 2020-21 for information on why state agencies did not meet the compliance percentage requirements.

-A number of factors can influence lower compliance rates, including state agency staff turnover (resulting in misreporting), SABRC being a low priority for state agency management, absence of DGS contracts that state agencies can use to procure SABRC-compliant purchases, limited vendor education, limited product availability (in some categories), and commodity-specific factors.
+A number of factors can influence lower compliance rates, including procurement staff turnover (resulting in misreporting), SABRC being a low priority for state agency management, absence of DGS contracts that state agencies can use to procure SABRC-compliant purchases, limited vendor education, limited product availability (in some categories), and commodity-specific factors.
 Notably, decreases more than likely occurred as a result of the COVID-19 pandemic where most state departments worked remotely and there was a significant decrease in purchasing needs for staff.
 In addition, under their delegated purchasing authority, some agencies purchase commodities and services independent of the DGS Procurement Division's statewide contracts.
 Agencies may issue their own contracts and are required to reference the SABRC requirements that contractors or subcontractors must follow.
 However, since agencies may not be monitoring and tracking these purchases, the contractors or subcontractors may not be purchasing products compliant with SABRC.
 Graph 4 illustrates product category trends over five fiscal years.

-Graph 4: SABRC Percent Compliance Trend for Each Product Category from FY 2015-16 to FY 2019-20
+Graph 4: SABRC Percent Compliance Trend for Each Product Category from FY 2016-17 to FY 2020-21

-For the FY 2019-20 cycle, CalRecycle identified five agencies that had relatively significant purchases but failed to meet the 75 or 50 percent purchasing requirement in one or more categories that are significant in terms of CalRecycle's efforts to reach the 75 percent statewide recycling goal.
-(This does not include 104 other agencies that were deficient in one or more categories but provided a reasonable explanation regarding those deficiencies.).
-These five agencies did not provide a sufficient explanation regarding their deficiency.
-Accordingly, in July 2021 CalRecycle referred these agencies to the DGS Purchasing Authority Unit as part of DGS's annual review (see the section titled "Ongoing Collaboration with DGS" for more details).
+For the FY 2020-21 cycle, CalRecycle identified four agencies that had relatively significant purchases but failed to meet the 75 or 50 percent purchasing requirement in one or more categories that are significant in terms of CalRecycle's efforts to reach the 75 percent statewide recycling goal.
+(This does not include 93 other agencies that were deficient in one or more categories but provided a reasonable explanation regarding those deficiencies.).
+These four agencies did not provide a sufficient explanation regarding their deficiency.
+Accordingly, in April 2022 CalRecycle referred these agencies to the DGS Purchasing Authority Unit as part of DGS's annual review (see the section titled "Ongoing Collaboration with DGS" for more details).